FIWARE/tutorials.Context-Providers/README.md

 ## Health Checks

 The nodejs proxy application offers a `health` endpoint for each of the four context providers.
 Making a request to the appropriate endpoint will check that the provider is running and external data can be received.
 The application runs on port `3000`.
+You can also watch the status of recent requests yourself by following the container logs or viewing information on `localhost:3000`

 ### Static Data Context Provider (Health Check)